dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-create-a-combined-geometry.md

 ---
 title: "How to: Create a Combined Geometry"
-description: Learn how to create a CombinedGeometry object by setting its Geometry1 and Geometry2 properties, then setting the GeometryCombineMode property which determines how the geometries will be combined. ms.date: "03/30/2017"
+description: Create a CombinedGeometry object by setting its Geometry1 and Geometry2 properties, then setting the GeometryCombineMode property which determines how the geometries will be combined. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "combining geometries [WPF]"